goldfirere/glambda/README.md

 enjoy the talk!
 (If you have trouble with `cabal sandbox`, possibly because of an old `cabal`, try the sequence of commands above without that step.)

+Exercises 1 and 2 do *not* require those dependencies, so you can work on them while compiling dependencies.

 Instructions for exercises:
  - [Exercise 1](Exercise1.md)
  - [Exercise 2](Exercise2.md)